 Arriving at university for the first time is exciting, daunting, sometimes overwhelming.
-It’s a whole new chapter in your life and it starts with a bang during fresher’s week.
-Once that initial buzz has passed however, what can you expect in your first term at university?
+It’s a whole new chapter in your life, so what can you expect from your first term at university?

 University is different to school